georgejkaye/georgejkaye.github.io/pages/ocaml.md

 Also note the `rec` keyword at the start of the function.
 This indicates to OCaml that we will be using this function again inside its definition, so it needs to keep track of it.
 Otherwise we will just receive a `Unbound value` error.

-Another example of a polymorphic function is a function that computes the maximum of two positive numbers recursively, by using the fact that if one number is equal to zero, the other must either be greater or equal to it.
+Another example of a recursive function is a function that computes the maximum of two positive numbers recursively, by using the fact that if one number is equal to zero, the other must either be greater or equal to it.

 ```ocaml
 # let rec max x y = match (x, y) with